SidneyMachara/la-deployer/README.md

 #### in the file "default" locate server_name 0.0.0.0 and replace 0.0.0.0 with your server ip address

 5. run it and watch the magic happen
 ```
 ./deployer.sh
 ```

-6. sit back and look out for easy guided steps on the screan
+6. sit back and look out for easy guided steps on the screen

 ## 👨 Developed By